2.2 CME

 Summary Listen

-• Collaboration between a multidisciplinary team is crucial, including male fertility specialists, assisted reproduction experts, and those specializing in fertility preservation, endometriosis effects, and reproductive surgery.
-The male partner should not be overlooked, as male-related fertility issues are increasing, requiring joint evaluation and realistic outcome discussions.
-Innovations like testicular mapping and micro TESE are used for non-obstructive azoospermia, along with micro RNA and genetic testing of embryos (PGM/PGT).
+• Collaboration between multidisciplinary teams is crucial, including male fertility specialists, assisted reproduction experts, fertility preservation specialists, and reproductive surgeons.
+The male partner should not be overlooked, as male-related fertility issues are increasing, and joint evaluation and coordinated management are important.

 Comments